-The EU4Environment RECP project in Armenia is moving forward with the monitoring missions of the SMEs which were assessed during the implementation of the EaP GREEN programme funded by the European Union in 2013-2017.
-These companies are located in different regions of Armenia: the cities of Ararat and Vanadzor, the Lori region, and in Yerevan.
-The enterprises are working in the field of electric battery production, fruit/food production, preserves, construction materials, and chemicals production.
-The companies include Lusia Food (frozen food), Rozfrud (conserved products in Vanadzor), Arminashogh (bread and cakes), Arararchanshin (road construction materials) and Galiq (the largest producer of limestone).
+The EU-funded EU4Environment RECP Demonstration Project in Armenia is moving forward with the monitoring missions of the SMEs assessed during the implementation of a previous programme, EaP GREEN, which took place in 2013-2017.
+These companies are located in different regions in Armenia: the cities of Ararat and Vanadzor, the Lori region, and Yerevan.
+The enterprises are working in various fields: production of electric batteries, fruit/food production, preserves, construction materials, and chemicals.
+Some of the names include Lusia Food (frozen food), Rozfrud (conserved products in Vanadzor), Ararat-Chanshin (road construction materials) and Galik (the largest producer of limestone in the country).

-For example, "Galik" LLC from Ararat region (the largest national limestone producer), changed the equipment for breaking rocks by switching to a new technology.
-Even a minor improvement such as light bulbs and lighters replacement reduced gas consumption by 25%.
-This led to higher economic efficiency of production, with the SME registering annual savings worth 2,821,000 AMD (≈4,499 Euros).
+For example, "Galik" LLC from the Ararat region (the largest national limestone producer), updated its equipment to improve the way in which it breaks rocks.
+Alongside it, other minor improvements such as switching to LED light bulbs and replacing lighters helped it reduce gas consumption by 25%.
+In turn, this led to higher production efficiency, with the SME registering annual savings worth 2,821,000 AMD (≈4,499 Euros).

-Additionally, Rozfrud LLC, based in the Lori region of Armenia, increased production from 30 to 100 items.
-This became possible by building new freezers to store fruits and vegetables, by changing devices and production equipment, and by expanding the consumer market.
+Additionally, another company based in the Lori region, Rozfrud LLC, increased its capacity three times than the initial production site, thanks to the RECP methodology.
+It did so by installing new freezers to store fruits and vegetables, by replacing old devices and production equipment, and by expanding the its market.

-Other SMEs utilised the RECP audit recommendations to improve energy efficiency by installing solar panels, LEDs, and introducing technology changes.
-The RECP measures helped the SMEs to increase their productivity, improve product quality, and organize production cycle in a more environmentally friendly and efficient way.
-They also acquired new equipment which is also more technologically viable, resulting in an overall improved production.
-In many companies, the income generation increased due to the improved technical and financial capacities as production was diversified and the access to new markets had a positive impact.
+Other SMEs utilized the RECP audit recommendations to improve their energy efficiency by installing solar panels and LEDs lights, and by updating their technology.
+The RECP measures helped the enterprises increase their productivity, improve product quality, and organize their production cycle in a more environmentally friendly and efficient way.
+They also acquired new equipment which is also more technologically viable, resulting in overall improved production.
+In many companies, income generation also increased as production was diversified and there was access to new markets.